Are you a playful mom?

 1. Pick What You Enjoy

-Steer clear of the activities that YOU don’t like.
-Making yourself play something that you can’t stand will only make you hate your time with your little ones.
+Forcing yourself to play something that you can’t stand will only make you begrudge your time with your little ones.
+Trust me, hours of playing legos does not make me the fun mom I want to be.

 So, take a look at the list, and only do the activities that you can see yourself smiling with.